LosManos/VacheTache/README.md

 This method returns a randomised [string](https://docs.microsoft.com/en-us/dotnet/api/system.string).
 There are overloaded methods for prefixing and setting length of the returned string.
 There is a settable property, `StringCharacters`, for which letters are included in the returned string.
 There is a settable property, `StringLength`, for the length of the returned string.
+Standard length is 8.

 	string String();
 	string String(int length);